valory-xyz/open-autonomy/docs/get_started.md

 3. [If Step 2 OK] The Keeper prints the message "Hello World" on its local console.
 4. Pause for a while and go to Step 2.

 The reader should have probably already identified Steps 2 and 3.
 Step 1 is a requirement in each {{agent_service}}: it is simply a preliminary stage where each agent shows its willingness to participate actively in the service.
 This will allow all the agents to have an idea on what agents are participating in the service.
 Step 4, on the other hand is also a standard step in services that "loop", like the Hello World service.
-It serves as a synchronization point to allow agents wait to ensure that all agents have finished their tasks.
+It serves as a "sleep" block of the {{agent_service}}.

 Graphically, the sequence of atomic steps that the service is following can be seen as